History of Savoy from 1815 to 1860: War against Austria (May–July 1859)

-The Battle of Varese in 1859 (Quinto Cenni).

 In early 1859, the Kingdom of Sardinia adopted a confrontational policy toward the Austrian Empire.
 Giuseppe Mazzini and Giuseppe Garibaldi returned to Italy to form the "Hunters of the Alps" (Cacciatori delle Alpi), a volunteer corps including exiles from the Austrian-controlled Kingdom of Lombardy–Venetia.
 Aware of the Plombières Agreement, Austria preemptively declared war on Sardinia on April 26, seeking to repeat Marshal Joseph Radetzky’s 1849 victory at Novara.
 France, committed to a defensive alliance and facing no domestic political resistance, honored the treaty.

 In April 1859, Camillo Benso, Count of Cavour, assured of French support, rejected an Austrian ultimatum on April 23.
 On April 27, Austrian forces crossed the Ticino River.
 French troops, arriving via the Mediterranean and Mont Cenis, were welcomed by the Savoyard population in Chambéry and the Maurienne Valley.
 Costa de Beauregard noted: “The idea of an Italian war is universally unpopular in Savoy.
 As long as we remain united, you will see Savoy at the front lines fighting Piedmont's enemies.”
 During the Battle of Solferino on June 24, 1859, the Savoyard Brigade and the 3rd Division, led by General Philibert Mollard, captured the Madonna della Scoperta hill through a bayonet charge.

 By 1859, the cession of Savoy to France seemed increasingly probable, viewed as compensation for France's military support.
 The population of southern Savoy largely supported this union, anticipating military protection and favorable trade conditions.